An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

 Why should most demos be 30 to 60 seconds long?
 Well, most people, including your prospective clients, have shorter attention spans now than they used to.
-These diminished attention spans are then exacerbated by the fact that clients are skimming through numerous auditions in search of the right voice for their project.
+These short attention spans are then further challenged by the fact that clients are skimming through numerous auditions in search of the right voice for their project.
 If your demo doesn’t grab your listener immediately, the opportunity is lost.

-You want to instantly grip your prospective client’s attention and keep it firmly in your grasp, while succinctly demonstrating all that you’re capable of doing.
-If you ramble on for a long time, your listener’s interest will wane.
+You want to instantly get your prospective client’s attention and keep it firmly in your grasp, while quickly showing all that you’re capable of doing.
+If you ramble on for a long time, your listener’s interest will fade.
 As a result, you lose out on being noticed and contacted for an audition.

-While it’s likely that your first demo will have multiple spots on it ,consisting of your strongest voice over skills, having a wide variety of bite-size demos to promote your voice, style, and expertise is the optimal way to effectively market your voice over services.
+While it’s likely that your first demo will have multiple spots on it consisting of your strongest voice over skills, having a wide variety of bite-size demos to promote your voice, style, and expertise is the best way to market your voice over services.

 Here’s how to approach production:

 Breaking Up Your Voice Over Demo Into Bite-Size Pieces

 When it comes to impressing a potential client, you often only get one opportunity to show off your skills.
 You have to be ready to prove your capabilities when prompted.
 You should always be ready with a selection of your strongest work compiled in bite-size demos, organized by genre, or style of read.

 Slicing your demo into smaller, more digestible pieces allows prospective clients to pick and choose what best applies to their needs.

 Clients are always on the lookout for quick and simple solutions.